-Based on an extrapolation of the time required to manually map the five domains, a complete interpretation of the whole dataset incorporating the so far unmapped areas of the bench and the other layers would take a manual interpreter several hundreds of hours of pure mapping time.
-An estimation of the required time for the automatic tracing to complete the whole outcrop based on the time required for the presented domains is not trivial, because several aspects need to be considered.
-We selected areas of good outcrop quality and high fracture visibility for our map domains.
-Other regions covered by the orthomosaics include areas where the water in the fracture cavities has already dried out, which locally reduces the contrast.
+- 510 our map domains.
+Other regions covered by the ortho-mosaics include areas where the water in the fracture cavities has already dried out, what locally reduces the contrast.
 To achieve results of good quality in those areas, more shearlet combinations and different thresholds and parameter settings are required.
 In highly eroded areas, more time is required to remove false positives.
 Therefore, the chosen image processing parameters greatly influence the automatic extraction and speed up the overall process when the extracted network has minimal artifacts.
-If the automatic extraction returns many false positives and incorrect node connections, correcting them can be more time consuming compared to an initially correct manual interpretation.
+If the 515 automatic extraction returns many false positives and incorrect node connections, correcting them can be more - 515 automatic extraction returns many false positives and incorrect node connections, correcting them can be more time-consuming than an initially correct manual interpretation.

-In either case, an advantage of the automatic tracing is the ability to reproduce results solely by choosing the same parameters, while manual reproduction requires the interpreter to follow a clearly defined set of rules that can become excessive, depending on the complexity of the dataset.
+In either case, an advantage of the automatic tracing is the ability to reproduce results solely by choosing the same parameters, while manual reproduction requires the interpreter to follow a clearly defined set of rules that can

+- 520 become excessive depending on the complexity of the dataset.
 Examples are widely eroded fractures that can be traced along their edges or the median of the cavity, which may also lead to different interpretations, especially at widely eroded junctions.
-These junctions can either be interpreted as two younger fractures closely abutting on an older one or only one younger fracture that crosscuts the older one.
-This is of particular importance for unexperienced interpreters, who have to decide whether to learn how to use the software and set up the rules as explained above or how to apply the automatic trace extraction code written for MATLAB.
+These junctions can either be interpreted as two younger fractures closely abutting on an older one, or only one younger fracture that crosscuts the older one.
+This is of particular importance for unexperienced interpreters who have to decide whether to learn how to use the software and set up the rules as - 525 explained above, or how to apply the automatic trace extraction code written for MATLAB.
 While the ability to learn either method strongly depends on the individual, the advantage for such users is that the automatic traces provide unbiased segments which can be used to guide the interpretation and maintain consistency and quality.

-However, using the fracture mapping code by Prabhakaran et al. (2019), it is only possible to generate quality segmented networks of branches and nodes for well exposed patterns.
-The interpretation of fractures longer than a segment between two nodes and the association with a certain generation depending on crosscutting relationships still must be done manually.
+However, using the fracture mapping code of Prabhakaran et al. (2019), it is only possible to generate quality segmented networks of branches and nodes for well exposed patterns.
+The interpretation of fractures longer than - 530 a segment between two nodes and the association to a certain generation depending on crosscutting relationships still must be done manually.